blurstudio/sublime_debugger-Nuke/README.md

 - There should be a "Nuke: Python 2 Debugging" option, click on it
 - You should have your project settings automatically opened, edited with the configuration
 - Save your project settings

+## Use

-- Go back to Debugger -> Add or Select Configuration, and select "Nuke: Python 2 Debugging"
+- Go to Debugger -> Add or Select Configuration, and select "Nuke: Python 2 Debugging"

 The Nuke Adapter should now be functional just by pressing play.